Warriors Cycling Home

 Carter Park will be Race Headquarters during the day.
 The Aid Station for all loops will be located there.
 It will also be the transition zone for teammates in the team competition.
 First Aid support will also be available there.
 Riders may stage their own supplies there as well.

-A rewarding opportunity is also available to those non-racers who are interested in joining our volunteer race crew.
+Volunteering: A rewarding opportunity is also available to those non-racers who are interested in joining our volunteer race crew.
 You will assist with registration, timing and scoring, aid stations, marshalling and more.
 Race course marshals are needed to help direct racers along course during the race.
 It is approximately 5 hours of time, and each volunteer will receive a crew t-shirt, lunch, and great satisfaction in knowing they are helping raise money for the TAME foundation and the Summit County hippotherapy program which uses horses as riding therapy for children with disabilities.
-A race like this relies heavily on volunteer support and your contribution is sincerely appreciated.
-Click here for information on volunteer opportunities Please email us at volunteer@warriorscycling.com and let us know if you are interested in being part of this unique event.
+A race like the Breckenridge 100 relies heavily on volunteer support and your contribution is sincerely appreciated.

 This race is permitted by and held in the White River National Forest